 In countries where food (and fast food) is scarce, “A fat person represents health, wealth, and ultimately… beauty.”

-As for Jessica Simpson, we can see here that last year she was very wealthy and attractive:
+As for Jessica Simpson, we can see here that last year she was very wealthy and attractive (ok, it’s just a photoshop contest):